MrCode200/oracle/README.md

 if the macd histogramm is small and smaller than the last histogram that it will cross

 17.11.2024 is the date of birth of MONSIEUR ORACLE

+- Finish Algorithm Strategy and Plugin
+- Make Profile based on the new structure
+- Make database based profile